GaProgMan/dwCheckApi/README.md

     `dotnet run`

     This will start the Kestrel webserver, load the `dwCheckApi` application and tell you, via the terminal, what the url to access `dwCheckApi` will be.
 Usually this will be `http://localhost:5000`, but it may be different based on your system configuration.

+## Testing

+This repository contains an xUnit.NET test library.
+To run the tests:

+1. Change directory to the tests directory

+    `cd test`

+1. Issue the `dotnet` restore command (this resolves all NuGet packages)

+    `dotnet restore`

+1. Issue the `xunit` command

+    `dotnet xunit`

+    All tests will be run against a new build of `dwCheckApi` and results will be returned in the open shell/command prompt window.

 ## Polling and Usage of the API